krish7201/krish7201s-Profile-Picture-Generator/README.md

 - Colors are random, the image is symmetrical vertically and horizontally, the points chosen are random, etc.
 - Chiefly built via Jupyter Notebooks and then transferred to .py.
 - Please show me some love if you enjoyed this by sharing it with your brothas!
-- Code scalpers, piss off.
-Hater bitches on with the code scalpers 🖕.
+- Code scalpers, get fucked 🖕.

 # Install
 Installation is incredibly easy.